Camera Properties

 K1, K2, K3

-Section titled “K1, K2, K3”- k1 - First order radial distortion coefficient, as measured.
+Section titled “K1, K2, K3”- k1 - First order radial distortion coefficient, in normalised coordinates.

-- k2 - Second order radial distortion coefficient, as measured. = k3 - Third order radial distortion coefficient, as measured.
+- k2 - Second order radial distortion coefficient, in normalised coordinates. = k3 - Third order radial distortion coefficient, in normalised coordinates.

 Prediction